PetarJovanovic/PetarJovanovic/README.md

 ## I'm Full-Stack JavaScript Developer

 - 🌱 I’m currently working at </salt> as Full-Stack Developer
-- 👯 I'm perfecting JavaScript and .NET skill to become better web Developer
+- 👯 I'm perfecting JavaScript and .NET skill to become better Web Developer
 - 🥅 Goals: Learn more about DevOps, Kubernets, Azure and AWS.

 ### Connect with me: